 ALIMTA may not be appropriate for some patients.
 If you are allergic to pemetrexed, tell your doctor because you should not receive it.
 It is not known if ALIMTA is safe and effective in children.

-What should I tell my health care provider doctor before receiving ALIMTA?
+What should I tell my healthcare provider before receiving ALIMTA?

 - if you have kidney problems.